-Item 4 Revenue recognition Background information The City has several significant revenue streams from the following sources: property taxation; government transfers; User charges for water, waste water, licensing fees and fees for other programs/services; and Fines and penalties.
+Item 2 Revenue recognition Background information The City has several significant revenue streams from the following sources: Property taxation; Government transfers; User charges for water, waste water, licensing fees and fees for other programs/ services; and Fines and penalties.
 The City has established revenue recognition accounting policies in accordance with the Public Sector GAAP.
 Revenue recognition policies refer to those policies management has put in place to ensure revenue is recorded in the consolidated financial statements accurately and completely and in the correct accounting period.
-Our views Through our meetings with management, we gained an understanding of the processes and controls in place surrounding revenue recognition and tested certain internal controls, where appropriate, to support our audit approach.
-As part of these meetings, we also reviewed and assessed the appropriateness of the accounting policies adopted by the City for recognizing revenue and ensured accounting policies are in accordance with generally accepted accounting principles.
+Our views Through our meetings with management, we gained an understanding of the processes and controls in place surrounding revenue recognition.
+As part of these meetings, we also reviewed and assessed the appropriateness of the accounting policies adopted by the City for recognizing revenue and determined whether the accounting policies are in accordance with generally accepted accounting principles.
 We performed a variety of audit procedures comprising confirmation of amounts with third parties for property taxation and government transfers.
-In addition, we performed substantive analytical procedures and / or other tests of detail for all significant revenue streams.
+In addition, we performed other tests of detail for all significant revenue streams by agreeing amounts recorded in the general ledger to supporting documentation from third parties.
+Management advised us that they are currently pursuing collection of amounts owing from certain customers for water and waste water consumption in prior years.
+At the date of writing, the City is in the early stages of collection and thus no amounts have been accrued for in the financial statements related to this matter.
 Based on our audit work performed, we have no matters to report with respect to revenue recognition.

-Item 5 Management override of controls Background information Canadian auditing standards require auditors to plan and perform the audit to obtain reasonable assurance that the consolidated financial statements are free of material misstatements, whether caused by error or fraud.
-The likelihood of not detecting a material misstatement resulting from fraud is higher than the likelihood of not detecting a material misstatement resulting from error, because fraud may involve collusion as well as sophisticated and carefully organized schemes designed to conceal it.
+Item 3 Management override of controls Background information Canadian auditing standards require auditors to plan and perform the audit to obtain reasonable assurance that the consolidated financial statements are free of material misstatements, whether caused by error or fraud.
+The likelihood of not detecting a material misstatement resulting from fraud is higher than t likelihood of not detecting a material misstatement resulting from error, because fraud may involve collusion as well as sophisticated and carefully organized schemes designed to conce it.
 We note that the City has developed policies and procedures to ensure appropriate segregation of duties to mitigate the risk of fraud and management override of controls.
 In addition, the City has policies in place to prevent and detect fraud, including maintaining a code of conduct (as set out in the employee handbook), Auditor General Office, processes relating to the review and approval of manual journal entries and management reviews of the divisional operating results of the City.

-Item 5 Management override of controls Our views During our audit, we executed the following procedures in order to fulfill our responsibilities: inquired of management, auditor general and legal offices and others related to any knowledge of fraud or suspected fraud; performed disaggregated analytical procedures, primarily over revenue, including consideration of unusual or unexpected relationships; incorporated an element of unpredictability in the selection of the nature, timing and extent of our audit procedures; performed additional required procedures to address the risk of management's override of controls, including: examined journal entries and other adjustments for evidence of the possibility of material misstatement due to fraud; reviewed accounting estimates for biases that could result in material misstatement due to fraud, (including a retrospective review of significant prior years' estimates); and evaluated the business rationale of significant unusual transactions.
+Our views s During our audit, we executed the following procedures in order to fulfill our responsib • Inquired of management, auditor general and legal offices and others related to any knowledge of fraud or suspected fraud; Performed test of details primarily over revenue, including consideration of unusua unexpected relationships; Incorporated an element of unpredictability in the selection of the nature, timing and extent of our audit procedures; Performed additional required procedures to address the risk of management's overr controls, including: examined journal entries and other adjustments for evidence of the possibility of material misstatement due to fraud; reviewed accounting estimates for biases that could result in material misstatement due to fraud; and evaluated the business rationale of significant unusual transactions.
 As a result of completing these procedures we did not encounter any instances of fraud.